pydoit/doit/doc/tutorial.rst

   A *dependency* indicates that the task depends on it to be executed.

   i.e. A 'C' object file depends on the source code file to execute the compilation.
   Dependencies are generally on files.
-But DoIt also handle dependencies on other tasks.
+But `doit` also handle dependencies on other tasks.

 Target
   A task *target* is the result produced by the task execution.